-7.5 UNDERSTOREY MANAGEMENT
+7.5.
+UNDERSTORY PROTECTION

-To protect coniferous understorey during timber harvesting and reforestation operations.
+To protect coniferous under storey during timber harvesting and reforestation operations.

-The main objective of this ground rule is to protect coniferous understories (understorey) that will contribute to future forest values.
-Understorey management must be practiced in all stand types containing white spruce understorey, and balsam fir where approved by Alberta.
-Techniques will vary depending on whether the stand is defined as coniferous or deciduous landbase.
+The main objective of this ground rule is to protect coniferous understories (understory) that will contribute to future forest values.
+Understory protection must be practiced in all stand types containing white spruce understory, and balsam fir where approved by Alberta.
+Techniques will vary depending on the characteristics of the understory.